narrowin/ansible-mikrotik/README.md

 ### Details about bonding

 Make sure the members of a bond don't belong to the bridge.
 This requires the right order in the playbook.
-You should first execute the task configuring the bridge so the right interfaces are added/removed from/to the bridge and **afterwards** you can execute the task configuring the bond.
+You should first execute the task

+- configuring the bridge so the right interfaces are added/removed from/to the bridge

+- **afterwards** you can execute the task configuring the bond.

 ### Details about trunk ports